Skip to main content

 Keep the essentials list edited

 An everyday makeup guide does not need to list every possible product type.
-A tighter framework helps readers understand what each item contributes.
+A tighter edit helps readers understand what each item contributes.

 Complexion Base